tomasferrarisenda/automate-all-the-things-transcendence/README.md

 The pipeline will finish with a warning, worry not, this is because the "terraform destroy" command will have also deleted our terraform backend (the Bucket and DyamoDB Table), so Terraform won't be able to push the updated state back there.
 We can ignore this warning.
 I wish there was a more elegant way of finishing the project but I couldn't find any so deal with it.

 ## Instructions
+1. [Delete the DNSSEC key](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-configure-dnssec.html#domain-configure-dnssec-deleting-keys) we created before running this pipeline, otherwise the "terrafom destroy" command will fail.
+To do this:
+  * On your browser go to your Route53 on your AWS account .
+  * Go to "Registered domains" and open your domain.
+  * Go to the "DNSSEC Keys" tab.
+  * Select the key we prevously created.
+It's the one of type Key type: "257 - KSK" and Algorithm: "ECDSAP256SHA256".
+  * Delete it.

-1. Go to "Pipelines" under "Pipelines" on the left side menu.
+2. Go to "Pipelines" under "Pipelines" on the left side menu.
-2. Click on "New pipeline".
+3. Click on "New pipeline".
-3. Select "GitHub".
+4. Select "GitHub".
-4. Select the repo, it should be "your-github-username/automate-all-the-things-transcendence"
+5. Select the repo, it should be "your-github-username/automate-all-the-things-transcendence"
-5. Select "Existing Azure Pipelines YAML file".
+6. Select "Existing Azure Pipelines YAML file".
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/06-destroy-all-the-things.yml".
+7. Under "Branch" select "main" and under "Path" select "/azure-devops/06-destroy-all-the-things.yml".
 Click "Continue".
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
+8. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
+9. Make sure you've done [this](#also).
+Write "yes" on the field.
-8. Click on "Run".
+10. Click on "Run".
-9. There's two AWS resources that for some reason don't get destroyed: a DHCP Option Set and an Auto Scaling Managed Rule.
+11. There's two AWS resources that for some reason don't get destroyed: a DHCP Option Set and an Auto Scaling Managed Rule.
 I'm pretty sure these don't generate any expenses but you can go and delete them manually just in case.
 I'm really sorry about this...
 I have brought [shame](https://i.imgur.com/PIm1apF.gifv) upon my family...

 <br/>
 <br/>